lmullen/gender/README.md

 Data sets, historical or otherwise, often contain a list of first names but seldom identify those names by gender.
-Most techniques for finding gender programmatically, such as the [Natural Language Toolkit][] rely on lists of male and female names.
+Most techniques for finding gender programmatically, such as the [Natural Language Toolkit][], rely on lists of male and female names.
 However, the gender[\*][] of names can vary over time.
 Any data set that covers the normal span of a human life will require a fundamentally historical method to find gender from